sebhildebrandt/systeminformation/README.md

-I was able to test it on several Debian, Raspbian, Ubuntu distributions as well as macOS (Mavericks, Yosemite, El Captain, Sierra, High Sierra, Mojave, Catalina, Big Sur) and some Windows 7, Windows 8, Windows 10, FreeBSD, OpenBSD, NetBSD and SunOS machines.
+I was able to test it on several Debian, Raspbian, Ubuntu distributions as well as macOS (Mavericks, Yosemite, El Captain, Sierra, High Sierra, Mojave, Catalina, Big Sur, Monterey, Ventura, Sonoma, Sequoia, Tahoe) and some Windows 7, Windows 8, Windows 10, Windows 11, FreeBSD, OpenBSD, NetBSD and SunOS machines.
 Not all functions are supported on all operating systems.
 Have a look at the function reference in the docs to get further details.

 If you have comments, suggestions & reports, please feel free to contact me!